trofi/trofi.github.io.gen/posts/257-a-year-on-nixos.md

 -> `nix.settings.system-features`.
 That was smooth as well.

 I don't remember any other maintenance-related activities I had to do to make the desktop working.
-I reeboted 2-3 times each month for various unrelated reasons (power loss, multi-day travel, etc.).
+I rebooted 2-3 times each month for various unrelated reasons (power loss, multi-day travel, etc.).
 Reboots exposed me to very fresh kernel versions each time.
 I had no troubles with them either.